 Concurrent Field Work: The broad aim of concurrent filed work practicum is to provide opportunities for applying the knowledge and the information gained in the classroom to reality situations.
-This learning experience should provide an opportunity
+This learning experience should provide an opportunity of working with communities, groups, individuals/families and managing organization tasks.
+It is an opportunity to develop intervention skills in reality situations.

-The student shall complete a minimum of 16 days of visits in a semester and 10 days internship before the commencement of $2^{nd}$ semester.
+The student shall complete a minimum of 16 days of visits in a semester and 10 days internship before the commencement of 2nd semester.
 The learners shall be placed in agencies/community to initiate and participate in direct service delivery.
 Submission of reports to their allotted respective faculty supervisors.